 OCHA is a separate legal entity housed in the OC Community Resources Department ("OCCR") within the County of Orange.
 In many instances, different divisions within a department will act in conjunction with one another as services may overlap or be closely related, and that is true within OCCR.
-However, it is OCHA specifically that was named the Housing Successor.
-As the County Housing Authority, OCHA has an extensive list of program work including direct administration of Section 8 housing programs, Continuum of Care ("CoC") services, and a variety of other activities that build networks and resources to provide affordable housing options and end homelessness within Orange County.
-Where feasible and legally compliant, OCHA as Housing Successor may utilize the Housing Asset Fund to support these endeavors, particularly where it may be possible to leverage other funding sources such as HOME.
+However, it is OCHA, specifically, that was named the Housing Successor.
+As the County's Housing Authority, OCHA has an extensive list of program work including direct administration of Section 8 housing programs, Continuum of Care ("CoC") services, and a variety of other activities that build networks and resources to provide affordable housing options and end homelessness within Orange County.
+Where feasible and legally compliant, OCHA as Housing Successor may utilize the Housing Asset Fund to support these endeavors, particularly where it may be possible to leverage other funding sources such as the HOME Investment Partnerships Program ("HOME").